 The Chairman and Founder of the Al-Attiyah Foundation, His Excellency Abdullah Bin Hamad Al-Attiyah is among the few to ever serve as Chairman/President of two United Nations Bodies, on two major issues confronting humanity.
 His Excellency Al-Attiyah served as both the Chairman of the United Nations Commission on Sustainable Development in 2006 and the President of the United Nations Climate Change Conference (COP 18), in 2012.
 The Foundation is ideally positioned to unify, leverage and lead action, not only within Qatar but amongst the international community.
 The Foundation focuses on actions that are part of the global quest towards climate-resilient sustainable development, to ensure that all human beings have universal access to a healthy environment.

 The sustainable development work program of the Foundation builds upon two universal agreements: the Paris Agreement on climate change and the 2030 UN Agenda for sustainable development.
-Together these agreements demand for action in areas of critical importance for humanity and the planet and provide a baseline for the Foundation’s work.
+Together these agreements demand action in areas of critical importance for humanity and the planet and provide a baseline for the Foundation’s work.

-In line with its vision and mission, the Al-Attiyah International Foundation seeks to provide information, programmes, independent research and publications on sustainability matters relevant to the energy sector and for the development of the State of Qatar and the region.
+In line with its vision and mission, the Al-Attiyah Foundation seeks to provide information, programmes, independent research and publications on sustainability matters relevant to the energy sector and for the development of the State of Qatar and the region.

 These include issues such as; climate change, sustainable access to energy, security of supply, sustainable consumption, energy efficiency, renewable energy, socio-economic development, and corporate social responsibility.
-The figure below visualizes the approach for integrating the priority activities and work areas across three main pillars:
+The figure below visualizes the approach for integrating the priority activities and work areas across three main pillars.

 There is no need to look too far into the future, to realize that responding to climate change is one of the greatest challenges facing the global energy industry.
 Hence, it is appropriate that aspects of the work of the Foundation should focus on this.